Why I became a counselor

 I am a Christian counselor who believes the Bible is the inspired word of God.
 I believe that we were created to be relational both with God and with others, which provides us a “safe-base” from which we can explore the world and deal with challenges.
 Problems emerge when our relational needs don’t get met or are met in unhealthy ways.
 My desire is to provide a safe supportive environment where clients can be honest about relational needs and wounds, understand the way they impact current concerns, and experience healing.

 “And I am convinced that nothing can ever separate us from God’s love.
 Neither death nor life, neither angels nor demons, neither our fears for today nor our worries about tomorrow—not even the powers of hell can separate us from God’s love.”
-I John 4:18 (NLT)
+Romans 8:38-39 (NLT)

 “No matter how much we mature as people, grow as Christians, try desperately to compensate, memories of our own failures still rise up to haunt us and to sting us.
 Jesus has wiped away all things I so bitterly regret.”